salesforce/sa11y/README.md

 ![node-current (scoped)](https://img.shields.io/node/v/@sa11y/assert)

 -   Checks DOM or HTML Element for accessibility issues and throws an error if a11y issues are found
+-   Supports both violations and incomplete results reporting
--   To add accessibility testing to your Javascript unit tests _not_ using Jest, use this package
+-   To add accessibility testing to your Javascript unit tests _not_ using Jest or Vitest, use this package

 ### [a11y results formatter](./packages/format/README.md)